Chicken Coop Plans

-I highly recommend building a chicken coop yourself with our free chicken coop plans.
+I highly recommend building a chicken coop yourself.
 A well built chicken coop, large enough for a few dozen chickens, can easily be made for $750 or less and a smaller coop can be made for less than $150.
-Email us and we will send you a FREE chicken coop plan.

 Anyone can build a chicken coop with some basic wood working skills and tools.
 Build your new chicken coop in just one weekend.
-The free chicken coop plans are adaptable and can be altered to suit your needs.
+Click here to get easy, do-it-yourself chicken coop plans.

 **If you live in the city or the suburbs, be sure to check with the local authorities regarding zoning.
 Many areas have rules regarding livestock, particularly poultry.
 In most rural areas, you should not have any problems.